SampsonML/deblend_with_diffusion/README.md

 * Aims:
   1. Create a diffusion model for our prior p(x)
   2. Train this model on large sets of data
-  3. Use the newly constructed prior to then build a posterior, which may then be updated with new images without the need to update p(x)
+  3. Use the newly constructed prior to then add into SCARLET

 ## Plan